Are Proactive Remediations run during Autopilot?

 4. Tracked

-So there is also a good change, that when you configured some massive proactive remediations, they will not reach the finish line as “they” are not tracked!
+So there is also a good change that when you configure some massive proactive remediations, they will not reach the finish line as “they” are not tracked!
+Maybe you could ask yourself why they aren’t tracked.
+I guess MN and I share the same opinion.

 Conclusion